Dash-Lambda/Eso/README.md

 To make bindings relatively seamless, the bind/unbind commands as well as any active bindings are intercepted before reaching the parser.
 The bind and unbind commands are instead parsed as "bind \<token\> \<command\>" and "unbind \<token\>", and any active bindings are replaced with the bound command then sent to the parser.

 ##### States and Configurations
-Many of the languages supported by Eso have configurable options or parts of their environment, like optional dynamic tape size, random number generators, or even calendars.
+Many of the languages supported by Eso have configurable options or parts of their environment, like optional dynamic tape size, random number generators, or even timers.
 Rather than using simple global values, which would severely impact modularity and disregard the functional style, Eso wraps all these into a data structure to pass down to components.

 There are two structures used for this:
 * States: These hold all the active language components, parameters, bindings, and anything else used by the interface.